 Luckily, I have some answers for you!
-This complete guide on how to elope contains all my top tips on planning your elopement based on my experience as a wedding and elopement photographer in New England.
+This complete guide on how to elope contains all my top tips on planning your elopement based on my experience as a wedding and elopement photographer in Boston.

-If you’re looking for a New England-based wedding planner, I’d look into any of these amazing coordinators:
+If you’re looking for a Massachusets-based wedding planner, I’d look into any of these amazing coordinators:

 One of the first steps to planning your elopement is choosing a date.
 Consider whether you and your fiancé have a favorite season of the year or day that is meaningful to you both.
 Maybe you both love New England’s vibrant, cozy fall weather.
 Or maybe you love the idea of getting married on the anniversary of the day you met.
 There’s no right or wrong when it comes to choosing a day to elope.
 Just make sure that whatever date you choose, it’s a day that feels special to you!

-If you’re interested in an outdoor location, keep in mind what the weather in New England is like on any dates you’re considering for your elopement.
+If you’re interested in an outdoor location, keep in mind what the weather in Massachusets might be like on the dates you’re considering for your elopement.
 An indoor ceremony may be more realistic if you want to get married during the winter.

 As we said earlier, elopements are small, intimate weddings.
-Some couples choose to have several guests come witness their wedding, while others keep it to just themselves, the officiant, and maybe a photographer.
+Some couples choose to have several guests witness their wedding, while others keep it to just themselves, the officiant, and a photographer.